-Class meets on Mondays and Wednesdays from 2:10pm to 3:25pm in Oakes 208.
-We will start and end on time.
-An attendance roster will be passed once class begins.
+Class meets on Mondays and Wednesdays from 12:45pm to 2:00pm in Oakes 110.
+We will start and end on time and attendance will be taken.

-I will be available in the classroom for at least 10 minutes before and after class (if no other class is using the room).
-In addition, please feel free to stop by my office any time that is convenient for you - if I am there, I will make time for you.
-You may also contact me by email to schedule an in-person or virtual appointment.
+I am typically available in the classroom for at least 10 minutes before and after class (if no other class is using the room).
+In addition, please feel free to stop by my office any time that is convenient for you - if I am there, and not in a meeting, I will make time for you.
+The best way for you to schedule an office hour with me is to contact me by email to schedule an in-person or virtual appointment.